 As is our custom, each summer the Executive Council of UPE evaluates a number of outstanding scholarship applicants at both the undergraduate and graduate levels.
 All scholarship applicants are required to complete a comprehensive application form which requires each applicant to attach all college-level transcripts, UPE adviser recommendation and statements from applicants related to their contributions to their respective UPE chapters and related student activities at their university, as well as their long-term plans for the profession.
 All documents related to the Scholarship Application process must be submitted as pdf files to firstname.lastname@example.org

-UPE Scholarship Awards – Applications for the 2013 UPE scholarship awards are due on June 15, 2013.
-Awards range from $750 to $1,500.
-Council expects to present up to 25 awards in 2012.
+UPE Scholarship Awards – Applications for the 2017 UPE scholarship awards are due on June 15, 2017.
+Awards will range from $1,000 to $2,500.
 UPE members are encouraged to apply for one of these awards.

 Each UPE chapter can submit one undergraduate and one graduate application.
 As noted above, completed applications must be submitted as pdf files and must include a Chapter Advisor recommendation.
 Prospective applicants should note that an incomplete application cannot be considered for an award.
-To receive the cash award, each scholarship recipient must be registered for a regular course of study at a college or university in Fall 2013 or Winter/Spring 2014.
-Awards will be announced on October 1, 2014.
+To receive the cash award, each scholarship recipient must be registered for a regular program of study at a college or university in Fall 2016 or Winter/Spring 2017.
+Awards will be announced on October 1, 2017.

 UPE and the ACM wish to encourage academic excellence for students in the computing and information disciplines.
 UPE initiated this award with ACM I order to raise the importance of academic achievement and professional commitment to ACM student members who are about to enter the computing profession.

 UPE provides four awards of $1,000 each for the UPE/ACM Scholarship Awards.
 Winners will also receive a certificate of commendation from UPE.